 Maryland Addiction Consultation Service (MACS)

 Funded by the Maryland Department of Health Behavioral Health Administration, MACS provides support to prescribers and their practices, pharmacists, and healthcare teams in addressing the needs of patients with substance use disorders and chronic pain management.
 With support and guidance from MACS' interdisciplinary team of expert addiction medicine, OBGYN, infectious disease, pharmacy, and pain specialists, providers have access to free phone consultation, virtual and in person education opportunities, and technical assistance services.

 Medical Student/Resident Addiction Education

 UMSOM and the Division of Addiction Research and Treatment provide basic science and clinical addiction education to UMB medical students, UMMC residents, UMB students from other schools, and the community at large.

 Several of our faculty members have been an integral part of city and state initiatives that aim to curtail the number of heroin-related overdose fatalities, by delivering naloxone administration training classes to members of the police force, fire department, and to community members at large.

-Every April in collaboration with NCADD-MD, DART hosts the Tuerk Conference on Addiction Treatment.
-This is the largest single-day addiction conference in the country.
-Over the last 29 years, it has grown from a small grand rounds lecture to a large-scale conference with 1,600 in attendance.
-Each year there are specific talks and workshops on a variety of substance use issues.
-The conference draws attendees from all over the Mid-Atlantic region and speakers from all over the country.
+In collaboration with NCADD-MD, the Division hosts the annual Tuerk Conference on Mental Health and Addiction Treatment.
+Over the last three decades, it has grown from a small grand rounds lecture to a large-scale conference with over 1,000 in attendance.
+Each year there are specific talks and workshops on a variety of substance use and mental health issues.
+The conference draws attendees from across the Mid-Atlantic region and speakers from all over the country.
 It is the main educational event for the Maryland region on addiction treatment.